hortonworks/cloudbreak-deployer/README.md

 Now you should test this release.
 You can update to it by running `curl -L -s https://github.com/hortonworks/cloudbreak-deployer/archive/release-x.y.z.tar.gz | tar -xz -C $(dirname $(which cbd))`.
 Comment with LGTM (Looking Good To Me).

-Once the PR is merged, CircleCI will:
+Once the PR is merged, CircleCI will build it:

 * Create a new release on [GitHub releases tab](https://github.com/hortonworks/cloudbreak-deployer/releases), with the help of [gh-release](https://github.com/progrium/gh-release).